â–¡

 4) Universal Thinking Framework: This cognitive taxonomy enables children to make plans that help them tackle complex projects.

-plan out their coursework using the Universal Thinking Framework
+plan out their coursework using the Universal Thinking Framework, teaching and learning strategies, teaching and learning

 Show children how to plan out their coursework using the Universal Thinking Framework